 Safety and Security

-General strikes and public protests against government austerity measures have occurred with increased frequency during 2012.
+General strikes and public protests against government austerity measures have occurred with increased frequency during 2012 and into 2013.
 These are rarely violent, but travelers are advised to avoid areas where these public protests are taking place.

 Lisbon: Pick pocketing and purse snatchings in the Lisbon area are most likely to occur in buses, hotel lobbies, restaurants, the airport, trains, train stations, and trams, especially onboard tram number 28 to the Castle of São Jorge.
 At restaurants, items that hang over the backs of chairs or are placed on the floor are particularly vulnerable.
 Unattended luggage can be stolen at the Lisbon Airport.
 You should take special care in the Oriente, Santa Apolonia, and Rossio train stations, the Sete Rios bus station, the Alfama, Baixa and Bairro Alto districts, and the tourist area of Belém.